simomosi/dynamic-forms/docs/configurations/fields-configuration.md

 ### `event`
-The html event which symbolize the Subject's status change (e.g. *change* for a dropdown, *click* for a checkbox...).
+The html event which symbolize the Subject's status change (e.g. *change* for a select, *click* for a checkbox...).

 It is used to put an event listener which will notify Subject's Observers.